stleerh/documents/blogs/dns_tracking/dns_tracking.md

 ## Understanding DNS Resolution

 Before diving into the specifics of eBPF tracepoint hooks, let's briefly recap how DNS resolution works.
-When you enter a website's domain name (e.g., www.example.com) in your browser, your computer needs to find the corresponding IP address.
+When you enter a website's domain name, such as www.example.com, in your browser, your computer needs to find the corresponding IP address.
 This process involves multiple steps, including querying DNS servers, caching responses, obtaining the IP address to establish a connection and caching response for future re-occurrence of the same DNS query.